 The first thing that you come to on entering Junibacken is Storybook Square.
 You are taken directly into a world of fantasy, and many of our most loved characters from children’s books live around the square, with its cobblestones and old-fashioned street lamps.
 You can, for example, call on Alfie Atkins, go into his house and see if he is at home.
-Try cooking in Moominmamma’s kitchen, try on hats with Rut, Knut and little Tjut, or feel what it’s like to sit on Mulle Meck’s motorbike.
+Try cooking in Moominmamma’s kitchen, or feel what it’s like to ride on Mulle Meck’s airplane.
 A living exhibition where you can play, climb, and have fun with everything you see.

 The Junibacken Gallery

 The Junibacken Gallery comes after Storybook Square, with its exhibition “Three Portfolios - Björn Berg, Ingrid Vang Nyman and Ilon Wikland”.
 These three artists are probably most well-known for their work illustrating some of Astrid Lindgren’s most dearly loved characters: Emil in Lönneberga, Pippi Longstocking and Karlsson on the Roof.
 Expectation hangs in the air, because the platform from which the Storybook Train departs is right here.